benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 ## Introduction

-In this guide, you'll learn how to add Nike checkout to your experience.
+In this guide, you'll learn how to add checkout to your experience.

 ### What is a Checkout?

 A checkout represents a consumer's intent to complete a purchase and includes information necessary for the fulfillment of an order.

-At Nike, a checkout includes **all the information from a cart, plus the following**:
+A checkout includes **all the information from a cart, plus the following**:

 - Shipping addresses
 - Fulfillment details including type, cost, and "get by" dates **(Checkout V3 only)**